microprediction/monteprediction/TFRO.md

 I'm creating novel tools give portfolio managers a way to instrument the world, past and present.

 - The good news is this is potentially powerful and I can get it to your fingertips immediately.
-- The bad news is that it is potentially useless if you don't have novel economic insights or ways of looking at past events, people, documents or connections between the same.
+- The bad news is that it is potentially useless if you don't have novel economic insights or differentiated financial acumen.
+You need to come up with ways of looking at past events, people or connections between the same.
+That's your job not mine.

-So, if you wish to be one of the early adopters then ping me at first name dot last name at crunchdao.com
+If you wish to be one of the early adopters then ping me at first name dot last name at crunchdao.com

 ## Ways I can help you if you have twenty bucks or less